robertomap/SuperscalarSIM/README.md

 #### Requiremens

-- Java 10 or lower
+- Java 10 or lower or you can install JavaFX and integrate it with recent Java versions.

 #### Compiling, Building and Running the project
 You need to set your java executable locations in the **path_to_JDK_executables.txt** file to the apropriate ones.
 (If the latest java version you have installed is less or equal to version 10, ignore this step.)